ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 * The number of messages both successfully and unsuccessfully decrypted is used to determine when rekeying is required.

-{{-cose-new-algs}}, Section 4.2.1 constains a detailed explanation of these considerations.
+{{-cose-new-algs}}, Section 4.2.1 contains a detailed explanation of these considerations.

 ## ChaCha20 and Poly1305